HomeProfessor emeritus Dr. René Smits

 Expert resume of Professor emeritus Dr. René Smits

-Professor emeritus Dr. René Smits is a consultant on the law of the Economic and Monetary Union (EMU), EU banking regulation, sustainable finance and competition law.
-He was a part-time professor of the law of the EMU at the University of Amsterdam where he still teaches in the Master Law & Finance.
-He is a Member of the Administrative Board of Review (ABoR), the independent review panel for the ECB’s supervisory decisions.
+Professor emeritus Dr. René Smits is a consultant on the law of the Economic and Monetary Union (EMU), EU banking regulation, sustainable finance and financial sanctions.
+He was a part-time professor of the law of the EMU at the University of Amsterdam where he has taught EMU law (2001-2017) and Institutional Aspects of EU Financial and Monetary Law and Regulation (2018-2024) ll in the Master Law & Finance.
+He was a Member of the Administrative Board of Review (ABoR), the independent review panel for the ECB’s supervisory decisions (2014-2024).

 Professor emeritus Smits has been the General Counsel of the Netherlands Central Bank (DNB), where he worked for 24 years.
 In 2001, he became Head of the Legal Department of the Netherlands Competition Authority (NMa).
 He has been Chief Legal Counsel to the Board of NMa (2004-2013) and Compliance Officer (2009-2013).
 Until March 2014, he was Strategic Legal Counsel, Compliance Officer and Complaints Officer at the Authority for Consumers & Markets (ACM), successor to NMa.
 From 2009 - 2021, he has been an assessor in the Belgium Competition Authority's Competition College.